Frequently Asked Questions

 We'll make a note of what you've told us on your record - with your permission - so that we can support you in the most appropriate way.

-Home Emergency Assist is an Appointed Representative of Insure Group Limited which is authorised and regulated by the Financial Conduct Authority (FRN: 584710).
+HEA is an Appointed Representative of Insure Group Limited which is authorised and regulated by the Financial Conduct Authority (FRN: 584710).
+HEA is a company registered in England (08279496).
+VAT registration number: 315 9487 76.
+Registered address: Arena Business Centre, Holyrood Close, Poole, Dorset, BH17 7FJ, UK.